marius-team/marius/DOCS.md

 ## Important Files
-The .cpp/.h files with the following names contain core pieces of MariusGNN;
+The .cpp/.h files with the following names contain core pieces of MariusGNN:

 ### marius
 This is the entrypoint to the system for the `marius_train` and `marius_eval` executables.
 The function `void marius(int argc, char *argv[])` operates at a high level to define the training/evaluation process.
 The flow of this function is as follows: